amitu/vyasa/docs/check.md

 > from a shastra, you cannot also uddhrit the same bhasya from that shastra.
 > once you refute knowledge, you must reject it consistently everywhere.

+### unresolved conflict validation

+> **^conflicts between followed shastras must be resolved^** - if shastra X
+> khandits a bhasya and shastra Y uddhrits the same bhasya, you must take a
+> position by adding your own `khandita:` or `shastra:` for that bhasya.

+> **^unresolved conflicts are errors^** - vyasa will not let you silently
+> inherit contradictory positions. you must explicitly choose which shastra
+> you agree with.

 ## using in CI

 ```yaml